anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : An entity in the customer domain, which facilitates the interaction of a pledge or Registrar-Agent with a manufacturer service (MASA).
   It operates as BRSKI-EST server for the pledge when requesting vouchers and certificates and acts as the client BRSKI-MASA client when requesting vouchers from the MASA.
 This component was introduced in {{RFC8995}}.

+Drop ship:
+: delivery of a component or product.
+This component was introduced in {{RFC8995}}.

 EE:
 : End entity, as defined in {{?RFC9483}}.
   Typically, a device or service that owns a public-private key pair for which it manages a public key certificate.